-- (2) A report under subsection (1) shall be accompanied by copies of documentation directly relevant to that suspicion and the grounds on which it rests. - (3) A person to whom a report may be made under subsection (1) may, in writing, require the person making the report to provide him or her or an official identified in the request with- - (a) particulars or further particulars of any matter concerning the suspicion to which the report relates and the grounds upon which it rests; and - (b) copies of all available documents concerning such particulars or further particulars.

-- (4) When a person receives a request under subsection (3) he or she shall furnish the person who made the request with the requested particulars or further particulars and copies of documents to the extent that such particulars or documents are available to him or her within a reasonable time. - (5) (a) No obligation as to secrecy and no other restriction on the disclosure of information as to the affairs or business of another, whether imposed by any law, the common law or any agreement, shall affect any obligation imposed under this section to report or disclose information or to permit access to any registers, records or other documents unless that obligation of secrecy or restriction is based on the common law right to professional privilege between an attorney and his or her client in respect of information communicated to the attorney so as to enable him or her to provide advice, to defend or to render other legal assistance to the client in connection with an offence under any law, of which the client is charged, in respect of which he or she has been arrested or summoned to appear in court or in respect of which an investigation with a view to instituting criminal proceedings is being conducted against him or her. - (b) No liability based on a breach of an obligation as to secrecy or any restriction on the disclosure of information, whether imposed by any law, the common law or arty agreement, shall arise from a disclosure of any information in compliance with any obligation imposed by this section. - (6) A person who is a party to a transaction in respect of which he or she forms a suspicion which in his or her opinion should be reported under subsection (1), may continue with that transaction and must ensure that all records relating to that transaction are kept and that all reasonable steps are taken to discharge the obligation under this section. - (7) Any person who fails to comply with an obligation contemplated in this section shall be guilty of an offence.
+- (2) A report under subsection (1) shall be accompanied by copies of documentation directly relevant to that suspicion and the grounds on which it rests. - (3) A person to whom a report may be made under subsection (1) may, in writing, require the person making the report to provide him or her or an official identified in the request with- - (a) particulars or further particulars of any matter concerning the suspicion to which the report relates and the grounds upon which it rests; and - (b) copies of all available documents concerning such particulars or further particulars. - (4) When a person receives a request under subsection (3) he or she shall furnish the person who made the request with the requested particulars or further particulars and copies of documents to the extent that such particulars or documents are available to him or her within a reasonable time. - (5) (a) No obligation as to secrecy and no other restriction on the disclosure of information as to the affairs or business of another, whether imposed by any law, the common law or any agreement, shall affect any obligation imposed under this section to report or disclose information or to permit access to any registers, records or other documents unless that obligation of secrecy or other restriction is based on the common law right to professional privilege between an attorney and his or her client in respect of information communicated to the attorney so as to enable him or her to provide advice, to defend the client or to render other legal assistance to the client in connection with an offence under any law in respect of which the client is charged, in respect of which he or she has been arrested or summoned to appear in court or in respect of which an investigation with a view to institute criminal proceedings is being conducted against him or her.